AndrewKelton/md5Website/README.md

 -
   1. Passwords are inputted as type "text" instead of type "password" in html script.
 Still trying to figure out how to change a type "password" to a type "text" before returning it the server side.
+  2. Issue with refreshing page in admin account

 Files Created with AI
 -